 Vicki Larson, director of communications and marketing at Green Meadow Waldorf School since 2011 and a founding member of Sunbridge’s Diversity Scholarship Fund Committee, has been involved in anti-racism initiatives and community organizing for social justice for more than 20 years.
 Vicki has held positions in publishing, resource development, translation and interpretation (English/Spanish), international women’s human rights, marketing, communications, and diversity, equity, and inclusion.
 A skilled trainer/facilitator, writer, and editor who loves working with young people and adults, she has been a consultant to Waldorf schools across the US since 2014.
 Vicki graduated with honors from the University of Florida in Gainesville with a major in English and minors in Religion and Women’s Studies.

 Meggan Gill is currently lead toddler teacher at City of Lakes Waldorf School.
-Between 2009 and 2020, she taught in the early childhood section at the Brooklyn Waldorf School, leading parent-and-child and kindergarten classes and being active on the school’s Faculty Council and Board of Trustees; before that, she taught parent-and-child and nursery classes at NYC’s New Amsterdam School.
-Meggan, who first learned about Waldorf Education when she visited the Olympia Waldorf School as part of her “Arts and the Child” class at Evergreen State College and soon thereafter began working in their extended day and early childhood programs, earned her undergraduate degree in health sciences at Evergreen State and her certificate in Waldorf Early Childhood Education from Sunbridge.
+Between 2009 and 2020, she was on the faculty of the Brooklyn Waldorf School, leading parent-and-child and kindergarten classes and being active on the school’s Faculty Council and Board of Trustees.
+Prior to joining BWS, she taught parent-and-child and nursery classes at NYC’s New Amsterdam School.
+Meggan, who is also an adjunct faculty member in Sunbridge’s teacher education programs, first learned about Waldorf Education when she visited the Olympia Waldorf School as part of her “Arts and the Child” class at Evergreen State College and soon thereafter began working in OWS’s extended day and early childhood programs.
+She earned her undergraduate degree in health sciences at Evergreen State and her certificate in Waldorf Early Childhood Education from Sunbridge.

 This conference will take place in live Zoom sessions.